trimble-oss/modus-web-components/design/capability-design.md

 **SEO (Search Engine Optimization)** N/A

-**Publishing** The primary method of distribution will be an NPM package but a CDN is also a good idea.
+**Publishing** The primary method of distribution will be an npm package but a CDN is also a good idea.
 Published packages will follow semantic versioning rules.

 ------